TerrenceCKCHAN/Carbon-Trading-Verfication/README.md

 - `scotland_carbon` contains our implementation

 ## Trained Models
 The trained models and the results are available on AWS (link to be included).
+Below is a brief description of the features used in different models
+- `VH_1` `VV_1` corresponds to the Sentinel 1 data obtained
+- The prefix `BAND_` indicate data source from Sentinel 2
+- The prefix `L_` indicate data source from LandSat 8 satellite
+- `DEM_CS` `DEM_LSF` `DEM_TWI` `DEM_ELEV` stands for digital elevation derivatives obtained from the digital elevation map, they corresponds to catchment slope, length slope factor , tropical wetness index and digital elevation repectively.
+- `NDVI` `EVI` `SATVI` are vegetation indices calculated from Sentinel 2
+- `CATEGORY` corresponds to data from the forest inventory data

 ## Running the code
 Each file can be run separately by calling the corresponding functions.